unprolix/bastard/README.md

         bastardObj.getFingerprint (filePath, basePath, callback);

-	* filePath: full path to the file
+	* `filePath`: full path to the file
-	* basePath: path to the file within the base directory (may be the same as the URL path for the file)
+	* `basePath`: path to the file within the base directory (may be the same as the URL path for the file)
-	* callback: if present, will be called with the first argument being any error (or null) and the second argument being the fingerprint
+	* `callback`: if present, will be called with the first argument being any error (or null) and the second argument being the fingerprint

    If callback is not present and the fingerprint is already known, it will be returned immediately as the result of the function call.
 If callback is not present and the fingerprint is not already known, the fingerprint will be internally calculated and null will be returned from the function call.